Article I Offices

 A. Annual Dues.
 The membership may determine the amount of annual dues payable to the Corporation by members.

 B. Payment of Dues.
-Dues shall be payable in advance of such meeting at which elections for the officers of Board of Trustees are held.
+Dues shall be payable in advance of the first sanctioned tournament in the month of December.
 Dues of a new member shall not be prorated.
 Members may submit a request for a waiver of their dues to the Vice President of Finance, who shall have the authority to grant or deny such requests, subject to reversal by the Class A and B trustees.

 C. Default in Payment.
 If dues are not paid by the aforementioned time, the member will not be eligible to vote at meetings of the members, including voting in elections, or to compete at the National Debate Championship until such time that dues are paid in full.
 When any member shall be in default in the payment of its dues for a period of five months from the beginning of the fiscal year (in accordance with V. 5.01), its membership may thereupon be terminated by the Board of Trustees.
 A member so terminated shall be reinstated upon the payment of all delinquent sums.